hoagsie/vtm/loresheets.md

 <td><p>N/A</p></td>
 <td><p>Connected to the Golconda and its enlightenment.
 Different levels
-grant knowledge of it, copies of its information to learn it, the ability to utilize some of the beliefs from <a href="Salubri#Notable_characters" class="wikilink" title="Saulot">Saulot</a> to stave off hunger, or the ability to walk in the sunlight without harm.</p></td>
+grant knowledge of it, copies of its information to learn it, the ability to utilize some of the beliefs from [Saulot](./salubri.md#notable-characters) to stave off hunger, or the ability to walk in the sunlight without harm.</p></td>
 <td><ul>
 <li>Page 389</li>